You are here:

 The measurement from 'metal to metal' is where the bottle will actually fit within the rack.
 This is good to know if you have some large/irregular-shaped bottles you wish to store.

 The racks have 45 degrees steel fixing plates with pre-drilled holes in strategic places within the rear framework of each rack (normally near the top and bottom) which allow you to fix the rack to the wall.
 Below we have listed a step by step guide to help you with this:

 If your rack has to be split, we usually do this vertically, as the strength of the racks is in its vertical as opposed to its horizontal.
-We don’t tend to split a rack horizontally because of the weight, but this is possible, as a last resort with the use of our wine rack metal connectors.
-The usual vertical split means that a rack 20 bottles wide, for example, would be constructed as a 9 bottle wide and a 10 bottle wide with the ‘missing’ vertical column re-connected in situ with purpose cut metal strips (provided) thus giving the required 20 bottle width.
+We don’t tend to split a rack horizontally because of the weight, but this is possible as a last resort using our wine rack metal connectors.
+The usual vertical split means that a rack 20 bottles wide, for example, would be constructed as a 9 bottle wide and a 10 bottle wide with the ‘missing’ vertical column re-connected in situ with purpose cut metal strips (provided), thus giving the required 20 bottle width.
 Below we have listed a step by step guide to help you with this, using the example above:

 We strongly suggest that you don’t suspend a traditional wine rack from the wall.
-The weight of the rack once full with wine will gradually over time pull the metal away from the fixed screws.
+The weight of the rack, once full with wine, will gradually, over time, pull the metal away from the fixed screws.

-Not everybody requires a plinth, however we would suggest a plinth for the following reasons:
+Not everybody requires a plinth; however, we would suggest a plinth for the following reasons:

-All of our prices shown on our website include VAT.
-Click here if you require anymore information regarding our Traditional Wine Racks.
+All of the prices shown on our website include VAT.
+Click here if you require any more information regarding our Traditional Wine Racks.

 Receive our latest offers, promotions and Wineware news